“A firm dedicated to the old-fashioned virtue of conscientious hard work in pursuit of their clients interests”.

+The police must tell you as soon as possible following the arrest of your child.
 The police should not interview your child until you are present, unless a delay would mean an immediate risk of harm to someone or serious loss of, or damage to property.
 In such cases, the police must make sure that a suitable independent adult (also known as an appropriate adult) is present to ensure your child is treated fairly.

 If the police charge your child, they will either be released on bail and allowed to go home or remanded and made to stay in custody before appearing in a youth court the next working day.
 We will be there to support both you and your child throughout this process.